Inside Slack: Overcoming Challenges to Craft a Seamless Mobile App

 - API request prioritization ensures critical data loads first under poor connectivity

-- Object versioning validates cached data freshness, dramatically reducing data usage
+- Object versioning validates cached data freshness, dramatically reducing unnecessary data fetching

-- Feature flagging and server-side toggles enable instant rollbacks without app updates
+- Feature flags and server-controlled toggles enable instant rollbacks before customers notice issues

-Slack's mobile infrastructure team solved the intermittent connectivity problem by prioritizing API requests, versioning cached objects, and building reusable offline-first components that scale across 120+ engineers.
+Slack's mobile infrastructure team turned intermittent connectivity from a liability into a solved problem by prioritizing requests, versioning cached data, and building reusable offline-first components.